cantbelieveimshook/Beesearch/README.md

 ## Repository Contents

+### Scripts

+This folder contains all of our scripts, including main.py.
+We have informally divided them further into a few different categories.

-### Image Segmentation
+### Category: Image Segmentation

-To run all segmentation and analysis code:
+To run all segmentation and analysis code, first ensure the current working directory is the location of this folder.
+Then, run the following:
 ```
+cd scripts
-$python main.py
+python main.py
 ```
 **segment_bee.py**: Used to segment the focal body region (bee body segmented from background, specimen pin, eyes, wings, antennae, stinger, tongue).
 This same script can be used for additional model training on labeled datasets (images and corresponding masks), if desired.